top of page

 1. Follow NEC Requirements

-• NEC 690.12 rapid shutdown boundaries and components
+• NEC 690.12 rapid shutdown boundaries, equipment, and initiation device locations

-• voltage drop checks for long conductor runs
+• Voltage drop verification for long conductor runs

 1. Verify Utility Interconnection Requirements